If you’re looking for an epic Tanzania itinerary, then you’ve come to the right place. I LOVE Tanzania.

 Time Needed: 1 – 2 days.
 More if you plan to climb Mount Meru.

 Lake Manyara is a great stopover on the way to the Serengeti and Ngorongoro Crater.

-If you are staying at one of the camps or lodges outside the park, be sure to stop at the viewpoint.
+If you are staying at one of the camps or lodges outside the park, be sure to stop at the viewpoint (as you can see above).
 It’s popular with locals and especially beautiful at sunset.

 The Serengeti is definitely a contender for the best safari in Africa and it’s the reason many people choose to come to Tanzania in the first place.

 Vast and open this national park is teeming with all the wildlife you can imagine and stretches for miles and miles.
 The name ‘Serengeti’ actually means ‘endless plains’ in the Maasai language.

 I’ve been to the Serengeti around 5 times and it’s the place where I’ve seen the most leopards, with a 100% success rate so far.

 You can fly into the Serengeti from Arusha, however, it’s drivable in a day, with most safaris reaching the park by early afternoon (if you don’t stop at Lake Manyara or Tarangire on the way), allowing you to do a safari on the way into the park.

 For those on a budget, camping is a great option and there are a number of campsites right inside the park.
 These campsites are often frequented by hyenas, buffalo, zebra and even the occasional lion at night, so it’s always an adventure to stay there.